yantonov/blog-source/content/posts/2020-09-03-19-26-Clean_python_setup.md

 categories: [development]
 tags: [python, environment, setup, install]
 ---
-Great article ["A hygienic Python setup for Linux, Mac, and WSL"](https://medium.com/@ben11kehoe/my-python-setup-77c57a2fc4b6) about python's packages installation and creating clean and reproducible en viroment.
+Great article ["A hygienic Python setup for Linux, Mac, and WSL"](https://medium.com/@ben11kehoe/my-python-setup-77c57a2fc4b6) about python's packages installation and creating clean and reproducible enviroment.

 In a couple of words:
 1. [pyenv](https://github.com/pyenv/pyenv) to control python interpreter version